 The Grammar Quiz

 A few years ago, irritated by the many vapid internet quizzes on grammar that I'd seen, I wrote a real grammar quiz.
-It's fairly challenging unless your knowledge of English grammar is up to date.
+More recently, I created a second version, written to the same content specifications but with entirely new questions.
+Both versions start off easy but overall will be challenging unless your knowledge of English grammar is up to date.

 Online Instruction in Grammar